 The Swedish Research Council funds research in all scientific fields.
 Within each field, there are examples of research that in various ways can contribute to solving the challenges.

-Research that contributes to achieving the global goals
+Research that contributes to achieving the Sustainable Development Goals

 Development research has sustainability as the main focus

 Development research is interdisciplinary or multidisciplinary and covers research in all scientific fields.
 The research we fund shall be relevant to the fight against poverty and for sustainable development in low income countries.
 One of the conditions for receiving funding is that the research shall be relevant to the overall goals of Swedish international development aid, and the Government’s policy goals for global development.

 Development research also focuses on how the different goals within Agenda 2030 can be achieved, and how to measure goal achievement.
 Research into synergies and conflict areas between the global goals is important to enable the 2030 Agenda to be implemented.

 Of the projects awarded project grants or starting grants in development research during 2016–2020, 119 were relevant for the Sustainable Development Goals.
 All goals are covered within this field, but most projects are aimed at Goal No 2: Zero Hunger (20 projects), Goal No 3: Good Health and Well-being (31 projects), and Goal No 16: Peace, Justice and Strong Institutions (16 projects).

 In this field, we fund research into areas such as understanding and finding cures for diseases, projects relating to public health, antibiotic resistance, healthcare on equal terms, and clinical studies.